helenensikat/GovDataWorkshop/Link Bundle 6 - Visualising your data.md

 ## Further Reading

+### Government-specific
+[The Use of Data Visualization in Government](http://www.businessofgovernment.org/sites/default/files/The%20Use%20of%20Visualization%20in%20Government.pdf) by the IBM Centre for the Business of Government.

+[DataViz: Improving data visualisation for the public sector](https://www.gov.uk/government/publications/dataviz-improving-data-visualisation-for-the-public-sector) commissioned by the UK the Department for Communities and Local Government.

+[Data visualisation: Guidance for creating charts and tables and best practice for using colour in your work](https://style.ons.gov.uk/category/data-visualisation/) from the UK Office for National Statistics.

 ### Alberto Cairo
 Alberto Cairo is the Knight Chair in Visual Journalism at the School of Communication of the University of Miami and has written extensively on data visualisation for a wide audience.